tamerayoub/ai-lead-gen-agency/replit.md

-# LeaseLoopAI - AI-Powered Property Management CRM
+# Lead2Lease - AI-Powered Property Management CRM

 ## Overview

-LeaseLoopAI is an AI-powered CRM system designed for property management companies.
-Its primary goal is to automate lead generation and qualification across various communication channels like email, SMS, phone, and listing platforms.
-The system provides automated responses, pre-qualifies leads based on customizable criteria, and manages the entire rental pipeline from initial contact to application approval.
-Property managers utilize a dashboard to monitor AI interactions, track lead status, manage properties, analyze conversion metrics, and perform manual interventions when necessary.
-The project aims to streamline property management operations, enhance lead conversion, and provide a competitive edge in the rental market.
+Lead2Lease is an AI-powered CRM system for property management, designed to automate lead generation and qualification across multiple communication channels (email, SMS, phone, listing platforms).
+It provides automated responses, pre-qualifies leads based on customizable criteria, and manages the entire rental pipeline from initial contact to application approval.
+Property managers use a dashboard to monitor AI interactions, track lead status, manage properties, and analyze conversion metrics, aiming to streamline operations, enhance lead conversion, and gain a competitive edge.

 ## User Preferences